 Harnessing the power of the R&D tax incentive is essential for many industries.
 In Australia, this incentive encourages businesses to engage in research and development leading to innovation and growth.
-While all industries stand to benefit from this program, certain sectors due to their nature and structure stand to reap more benefits.
-Our article explores these industries, providing guidance on eligibility, how to claim the R&D tax credits, and documentation requirements.
-So let's get started.
+While all industries stand to benefit from this program, certain sectors have got a larger share of the ~$4billion annual allocation.
+Our article explores these industries, providing guidance on eligibility, how to claim the R&D credits, and documentation requirements.
+So let’s get started.

 1. Technology and Software Development

 The technology and software development industry is one of the biggest beneficiaries of the Australian R&D tax incentive.
-This industry is continually evolving, with companies investing heavily in R&D to develop new software, improve existing ones, or create novel tech solutions.
-Working with a knowledgeable R&D tax consultant can help these companies maximise their benefits.
+Software development and technology are continually evolving, with companies investing heavily in R&D to develop new software, improve existing ones, or create novel tech solutions.
+Working with a knowledgeable R&D tax consultant can help these companies maximise their eligibility.

 2. Pharmaceuticals and Biotech